 Abnormalities in development of the lymphatic system can become apparent during pregnancy.
 The prenatal issues for Noonan Syndrome are:

-• Increased nuchal translucency Between 10 and 14 weeks of pregnancy, ultrasound is used to measure the size of the translucent space behind the neck of the foetus – the nuchal translucency.
-The size reflects the amount of fluid that has accumulated under the skin of the foetus.
+• Increased neck thickness (nuchal translucency): Between 11 and 14 weeks of pregnancy, ultrasound is used to measure the size of the translucent space behind the neck of the fetus – the nuchal translucency.
+The size reflects the amount of fluid that has accumulated under the skin of the fetus.
 Nuchal translucency tends to be increased in Noonan syndrome, as well as in other chromosome disorders such as Down syndrome and Turner syndrome.

-• Hydrothoraces: Accumulation of fluid in the pleural cavity (the space between the lungs and the walls of the chest) of the foetus.
+• Hydrothoraces: Accumulation of fluid in the pleural cavity (the space between the lungs and the walls of the chest) of the fetus.

-• Hydrops fetalis: Abnormal fluid collections in the foetus, such as around the heart or lungs, in the abdomen, or in the skin and soft tissues.)
+• Fetal Hydrops: Abnormal fluid collections in the fetus, such as around the heart or lungs, in the abdomen, or in the skin and soft tissues.)

 Children and adults